Welcome to Kvelíere, the blog, portfolio, and playground of Elya. You'll find an assortment of

 I program in C++ and Python, for the most part, but I have experience with C#, Javascript, and a few other languages.

-Much of my programming experience is in the realm of graphics programming and neural networks.
+Much of my programming experience is in the realm of graphics programming and machine learning.
 On a less formal level,

 I particularly enjoy coding games, usually similar to those I like to play: roguelikes (of the Nethack variety), sims